Endreews/Endreews/README.md

   - 🌱 I’m currently studying Computer Engineering at IBMR and Java at Alura

-  - 🔭 I am looking for my first job opportunity.
+  - 🔭 I am looking for my first job opportunity in tech.
 I aspire to work as a Java developer, and make my dream come true.
 </p>

 <!-- Dropdown -->